Dua Saleh: Personal life

 Saleh's first language was Arabic, which they said in 2017 was a "struggle to maintain" because of their immersion in English.
 Saleh is Muslim, but they do not consider themself "religious in the institutional sense".
 They have discussed their relationship with traditions of Islamic attire, stating that traditional "attire isn't reflective of [their] personal relationship with the deen, but reflective of the image of a Muslim that [they've] been indoctrinated to believe is socially accepted".
 In high school, they were elected vice president of Central's gay–straight alliance; when their mother discovered pamphlets for the organization in their backpack, she sent Saleh to Dugsi Academy, an Islamic charter school in Saint Paul.

-In addition to writing and performing music and poetry, Saleh has also acted, including in 20% Theatre Company's November 2018 production of Waafrika 123 in Minneapolis.

 Saleh is non-binary and uses they/them and xe/xim/xyr pronouns.
-They came out as non-binary while in their second year at Augsburg but have said they "always been on gay shit".
+They came out as non-binary while in their second year at Augsburg but have said they have "always been on gay shit".
 They live in Minneapolis.